open-quantum-safe/liboqs-dotnet/README.md

 ### Step 0: Prerequisites

 To build the .NET OQS wrapper you need a .NET development environment; see the Getting Started section on the [.NET Core](https://dotnet.github.io/) GitHub page for more information.

 The wrapper targets version 1.1 of the .NET Core, which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/1.1).

 ### Step 1: Build liboqs

-The master branch of the OQS library must be obtained and compiled into a DLL for the target platform before building the liboqs-csharp solution.
+The master branch of the OQS library must be obtained and compiled into a DLL for the target platform before building the liboqs-dotnet solution.

 1. Download and unzip the [liboqs master branch archive](https://github.com/open-quantum-safe/liboqs/archive/master.zip).
 By default the contents will be into a `liboqs-master` folder.
 2. Build the DLL target of the OQS solution, either using Visual Studio or on the command line:

 		msbuild liboqs-master\VisualStudio\liboqs.sln /p:Configuration=ReleaseDLL;Platform=x64

 3. Copy the liboqs DLL into the base dotnetOQS solution directory:

-		copy liboqs-master\VisualStudio\x64\ReleaseDLL\oqs.dll liboqs-csharp\
+		copy liboqs-master\VisualStudio\x64\ReleaseDLL\oqs.dll liboqs-dotnet\

 See the [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more information on building the library on Windows.